kohlkopf/reads-for-assembly/README.md

 # Simulating Metgenomic Short Reads for Assembly, Mapping, and Binning experiments

+**This is a fork of the read-for-assembly repository maintained by the Meren lab.
+My intention is too extend functionality to include dropouts and cell barcodes and UMIs. **

 Scripts to generate random short reads from a given set of contigs, so they can be assembled back (to test assemblers, or genome binning software, or more).

 Using the config files and scripts,